FoalTS/foal/docs/docs/common/validation-and-sanitization.md

 ### Custom Error Messages

 ```
-npm install ajv-errors@1
+npm install ajv-errors@3 ajv@8
 ```

-You can customize the errors returned by the validation hooks by using the [ajv-errors](https://github.com/ajv-validator/ajv-errors/tree/v1) plugin (version 1).
+You can customize the errors returned by the validation hooks by using the [ajv-errors](https://ajv.js.org/packages/ajv-errors.html) plugin.

 *Configuration*